Hirlam/Domains.jl/README.md

  `EZONE` is not required but currently present in all domains `EZONE=11`

- In addition ,for domains that use the Lambert projection. tests validate that the north pole is outside the domain.
+ In addition, for domains that use the Lambert projection, tests validate that the north pole is outside the domain.

 [Documentation](https://hirlam.github.io/Domains.jl/dev)